PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 and we have $T$ actors, yielding $\mathcal{O}(T^2D)$ total complexity.

-As a first approximation, this $\mathcal{O}(T^2D)$ complexity is the central bottleneck in scaling transformers to long contexts, and much of the attention variant literation aims to attack this term.
+As a first approximation, this $\mathcal{O}(T^2D)$ complexity is the central bottleneck in scaling transformers to long contexts, and much of the attention variant literature aims to attack this term.
 (We'll discuss some nuances to this picture shortly.)

 An important thing to note is that both the QK and OV circuits contribute to this quadratic cost: